Judge calls former police officer and Ursuline coach, ‘father’s worst nightmare’

-YOUNGSTOWN, Ohio (WKBN) – A Mahoning County Judge called a former high school track coach and police officer, who used his trusted position to sexually prey on young girls, “a father’s worst nightmare.”
+YOUNGSTOWN, Ohio (WYTV) – A Mahoning County Judge called a former high school track coach and police officer, who used his trusted position to sexually prey on young girls, “a father’s worst nightmare.”

 As Art Carter, 46, sat with his attorneys, one of his three victims described in court Monday how the one-time high school coach and police officer drove her to an abandoned building for their first sexual encounter.